 undisturbed area, yet with a strong presence that you can’t help but

 feel as if standing in the footsteps of ancient Hawaiian warriors,

 As you can see from the picture, it's located somewhere off the old Pali Road...after that you're on your own.

 directions in this section.
 If you know the way, or are able to find it, please enter with respect!

-you do not know how to get there, it is not recommended to try on your own and wander aimlessly through the dense brush.
+If you do not know how to get there, it is not recommended to try on your own and wander aimlessly through the dense brush.
 You could easily get lost or hurt.

-Parking: unfortunately there are a lot of car
+Parking: Unfortunately, there are a lot of car

 this area (mainly at the Pali Lookout).
 Thieves are looking